trippixn963/QuranBot/docs/EXAMPLES.md

 # 📚 QuranBot Examples & Use Cases

-This document provides comprehensive examples, code snippets, and real-world use cases for QuranBot.
+This document provides comprehensive examples, code snippets, and real-world use cases for QuranBot v3.5.0.

 ## 🚀 Quick Start Examples